10 Rules for London Tenants

 3. Don’t Leave Any Housing Bills Or Service Charges Unpaid

 It is an unwritten rule for tenants to cover electricity, gas, water and all other bills over the property and its inventories.
 The tenancy contract must clearly state who’s responsibility bills are.
 If service duty is prolonged, it could be cut off.
 Usually there is a fee in order to get reconnected.
-You might be responsible for service costs for things like communal cleaning, property gardening or inventory company services.
+You might be responsible for service costs for things like the cost for cleaning, property gardening or inventory company services.
 The tenancy agreement should have detailed information on the topic.

 4. Treat Responsibly All Property Inventory